 I saw 27 species during our week stay.
 I think it’s possible to see at least 50 species.
 This is pretty amazing if you think about it, that’s a lot of different types of birds flying around Disney.
 Before you ask, the White Storks or Great Flamingos from Animal Kingdom do not count!

 Since your Disney trip will probably include your family that doesn’t quite enjoy bird watching as much as yourself, I think it’s fun to include them in on your goal.
-I told my wife about my 50 specie goal and every time she saw a bird she was shouting and pointing it out to me (Even though most times it was just a House Sparrow or Boat-tailed Grackle that was trying to steal our food).
-Either way, I could bring other people in on my birding goals and it proved to be fun.
+I told my wife about my 50 species goal and every time she saw a bird she was shouting and pointing it out to me (Even though most times it was just a House Sparrow or Boat-tailed Grackle that was trying to steal our food).
+Either way, I could bring other people in on my birding goals, and it proved to be fun.

 I thought this could be a fun game for birders that spend a vacation at Disney World: